Saleem Ahmed

 Saleem Ahmed (born 1 January 1967) is an Indian politician and member of Karnataka Legislative Council.
 He represents the Indian National Congress.

 Early life and background

 Saleem Ahmed was born on 1 January 1967.
 Azeez Ahmed was his father.
-He completed his education B.A.
+He completed his education B.A., grew up in Bangalore and spent his youth in various parts of Karnataka.
+His grandfather and uncle were a part of freedom movement against the British pre-independence.